ntausend/TTN.jl/README.md

 # TTNKit
-Package of handling one- and two- dimensional Tree Tensor Networks based on TensorKit and ITensors
+Package of handling one- and two- dimensional Tree Tensor Networks based on ITensors

 ## TODO